mattramsi/GistApp/README.md

 # GistApp

-We used ViewCode using UIKit.
+I used ViewCode using UIKit.
 Arch selected was MVVM-C, where we opted to inject the coordinator on VM to easier our unit tests and make the view as dummy as possible.

 Third Libraries